logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/control-flow/if/_index.md

 weight: 10
 aliases:
     - /TA_Automation/Topics/bia_if.html
+keywords: "if, if statement, if condition, if control flow, if action, action if"
 ---
-keyword: [if, if statement, if condition, if control flow, if action, action if]
----

-# if

 ## Description